cube3power/atsd/integration/odbc/table-config.md

 ## Re-configure ODBC Data Source

-This document describes how to reconfigure the ODBC datasource if the list of tables displayed in a client application needs to be updated.
+This document describes how to reconfigure the ODBC data source if the list of tables displayed in a client application needs to be updated.

 - Click on **Start** button, type `ODBC` and launch ODBC Data Source Manager under an Administrator account